RazziTechverx/laravel-auth-api/README.md

     DB_USERNAME=root
     DB_PASSWORD=123

-Run the database migrations (Set the database connection in .env before migrating)
+Run the database migrations and seeder (Set the database connection in .env before migrating)

-    php artisan migrate
+    php artisan migrate --seed

 Run the command to clear cache